COVID-19 Testing and Contact Tracing within County Jails in Michigan

 Following this, the CBHJ started coordinating regular meetings with key Wayne County and state government stakeholders to assist in the identification and implementation of a COVID-19 mitigation strategy for the WCJ that included testing, contact tracing, quarantine, and release strategies.
 Since March 2020, jails across the state have taken various measures to prevent COVID-19 transmission, including verbal screening, decreasing the population, restricting movement within facilities, prohibiting visitation, and suspending internal programming.
 However, few have implemented testing and we felt it was important to share the lessons and strategies using to developed these procedures.

 Amidst national data showing that incarceration settings have prevalence and mortality rates five times the general population, accounting for 80 percent of the largest COVID-19 outbreaks (surpassing nursing homes and food processing plants), and the realization that asymptomatic carriers can unwittingly infect staff and detainees, a comprehensive plan for identification and mitigation is best practice.
 Governor Whitmer issued Executive Order 2020-170, providing guidelines for correctional facilities in Michigan (both jails and prisons), clarifying the standards jails have to meet before they can transfer individuals to the Michigan Department of Corrections (MDOC), and calling for routine risk reduction and testing for COVID-19 in county jails1).
-The Executive Order was issued on August 15, 2020 and is set to expire on September 30, 2020.
+The Executive Order was issued on August 15, 2020 and expired on September 30, 2020.
 This toolkit was finalized on September 15, 2020.

 With funding from the Michigan Justice Fund, the CBHJ documented the barriers and successes that Wayne County community leaders and stakeholders faced implementing mitigation efforts in the WCJ in order to inform decision-makers across the state with practical strategies for reducing the transmission of COVID-192.

 The goal of this toolkit is to provide the experience and knowledge gained thus far in Wayne County to other county jails across the state by developing COVID-19 Mitigation Strategies.
 These strategies aim to provide key information towards implementation along with considerations and recommendations based on experiences with the WCJ efforts.
-Importantly, this toolkit assumes that county jails are well-versed in risk reduction measures such as disinfecting, use of PPE, and verbal screening due to past experiences with other infectious diseases (see Appendix A for more information), and focuses instead on four critical COVID-19 Mitigation Strategies (shown in Figure 1.1 below): COVID-19 Testing, Community Contact Tracing, Information Sharing, and Discharge Planning (Re-entry).
+Importantly, this toolkit assumes that county jails are well-versed in risk reduction measures such as disinfecting, use of PPE, and verbal screening due to past experiences with other infectious diseases (see Appendix A for more information), and focuses instead on four critical COVID-19 Mitigation Strategies (shown in Figure 1.1 below): COVID-19 Testing Vaccines, Community Contact Tracing, Information Sharing, and Discharge Planning & Decarceration (Re-entry).

-Implementation of routine diagnostic testing plans.
+Implementation of routine diagnostic testing plans and vaccinations.

 Collaboration with the health department to collect information and follow-up.